-In China, the leading arbitration institution handling foreign-related disputes is CIETAC and CIETAC procedural rules are the most commonly used arbitration rules in China.
+In China, the leading arbitration institution handling foreign-related disputes is the China International Economic and Trade Arbitration Commission (CIETAC), and CIETAC procedural rules are the most commonly used arbitration rules in China.
 The most recent version of the CIETAC arbitration rules came into effect on 1 January 2015.